 - Safety: A cramped toe cap reduces reaction and can bruise toenails; a sloppy heel risks slips and blisters.

-- Comfort: Correct width prevents numb forefeet; proper arch support reduces concrete fatigue.
+- Comfort: Correct width prevents numb forefeet; proper arch support reduces fatigue, especially on concrete.

 - Durability: Good fit reduces crease cracks at flex points and extends boot life.